Telford murder victim's family pay tribute to 'loving son and brother'

 Dean Richards, 29, of Wellington, has since appeared before magistrates in Kidderminster charged with Mr Loveridge's murder.

-Richards, 29, from Wellington, Telford, was remanded in custody to appear at Shrewsbury Crown Court on Thursday.
+Richards, 29, from Wellington, Telford, was remanded in custody to appear at Stafford Crown Court on Thursday.

 A 27-year-old woman, who was also arrested following the incident, has been released on bail pending further enquiries.